kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Discussion Prompt

-Think about your workplace or field.
+Think about your workplace or field
 Would you benefit from a massive general model or a smaller, specialized one?
 What factors (privacy, latency, cost) guide that choice?